medakshchoudhary/creativecodersReimagineRound1/README.md

 After running the above commands, the application will start, and you can view it in your browser at `http://localhost:5173`.

-A live link to the project will be provided in a few weeks.
+Live link to the project: https://creativecoders-reimagine-round1.vercel.app/

 ## License